 Minimise resource waste and environmental impact

-A large part of the existing machine population in Russia/CIS consists of old machines with engines of inferior emission standards and suboptimal fuel-efficiency.
+A large part of the existing machine population in Kazakhstan consists of old machines with engines of inferior emission standards and suboptimal fuel-efficiency.
 By replacing these machines with new, efficient ones and by providing service, technology know-how and training that allow for the machines to be operated with maximum efficiency, we contribute to a better environment.

 Being a good employer